benroberts999/ampsci/doc/writing_modules.md

 - The modules system allows the easy calculation of any atomic properties after the wavefunction has been calculated.
 - Any number of _modules_ can be run by adding a `Module::moduleName{}' block to the input file.
 - Get a list of available modules: `./ampsci -m`
-- See [doc/modules.md](/doc/modules.md) for details of currently avalable modules
+- See [doc/modules.md](/doc/modules.md) for details of currently available modules
 - The code is designed so that you can easily create your own modules.

 ## Creating your own module